stray-gr/senior-design/Tasklist.md

 - Ensure the input system behaves as intended

 ## 2. Storage Subsystem
-- Add an *API Users* table that only the API user can read and write to
 - Run the Input Subsystem for a few days to ensure that data aggregation is still working correctly

 ## 3. Output Subsystem
+- Set up a local Redis Cache docker container
 - Devise a JSON format that allows the API user to specify:
 	- Which facilities to query the data from
 	- What conditions to use when querying the data (e.g. timestamp range)
+- Develop a headless Phoenix API that:
+	1. Authenticates users via username and password
+	2. Returns a JWT to the user and caches the JWT value in a Redis cache for future authentication
-- Develop a headless Phoenix API that authenticates users and allows them to query sensor data provided a valid JWT gets sent with the query request
+	3. Allows the user to query sensor data based on the arguments supplied in a JSON file, ensuring that a valid JWT was sent with the request
+	4. Returns the queried data to the user as a CSV of HDF file

 # Documentation
 ## 1. Guide